Rizwan-Qamar/universal-file-downloader/README.md

 It is responsible for the business logic and threading

 ### `repository`
-It is responsible for interacting with the database
+It is responsible for interacting with the database.
+This artifact use Hibernate to interact with DB.

 ## Configurable Properties
 `ufd.core.api.downloadLocation` can be used to specify the downloading location.
 It is a relative path and files will be downloaded within the project directory.